 Is there anything else to consider?

-As with any supplement, it is always recommended to speak with your health care team about your particular situation prior to starting, to ensure you are making an informed choice.
+As with any supplement, it is always recommended to speak with your health care team about your particular situation, to ensure you are making an informed choice.

 Want to learn more?